LabAsim/scrape_tpp_gui/README.md

 The usage is pretty straightforward.

 The GUI automatically loads all the news titles and their date.
 The user can renew the titles through menu>renew titles.

+If no news are loaded, try to renew titles via menu>renew titles(bypass).
+It requires Chromedriver and Chrome in order to bypass Cloudflare bot protection.
+A Chrome window will be launched off the screen to access the news (headless mode gets detected by Cloudflare).

 There are 8 themes.